harishmohanraj/ag2/website/docs/getting-started/index.md

 --------------------------------------------------------------------------------
 ```

-Let's break it down:

-1. Import `ConversableAgent`, you'll find the most popular classes available directly from `autogen`.

-2. Create our LLM configuration to define the LLM that our agent will use.

-3. Create our ConversableAgent.

-4. Run a chat directly with the agent's `run` method, passing in our starting message.

 ## Defining an agent

-So far we created an agent that is just equivalent to a chat bot, so let's give them a purpose, a fourth grade lesson planner.
+So far we created an agent that is just equivalent to a chat bot, so let's give them make them a fourth grade lesson planner.

 --SNIPPET: conversableagentdefine.py